Daedalus11069/foundry-sheexcelrefresh-module/README.md

 1. Create or open a Character Sheet.
 2. Open the Sheet Configuration and select Sheexcel for "This Sheet".
-2. Navigate to the "Spreedsheet" tab where you'll find a new field for entering a Google Sheet URL.
+3. Navigate to the "Spreedsheet" tab where you'll find a new field for entering a Google Sheet URL.
-3. Enter the URL of your Google Spreadsheet and click the update button.
+4. Enter the URL of your Google Spreadsheet (*IMPORTANT!* This needs to be a generated share link!) and click the update button.

 ## Customization